Vít Rakušan: Early political career

-Since 2015 he has been a member of the STAN political party.
+Rakušan has been a member of the STAN political party.
 He also holds the position of a member of the National Committee and a Vice-Chairman of the Regional Committee of the Central Bohemian Region in the party.
 At the 8th National Convention of STAN in Průhonice u Prahy in mid April 2016, he was elected the first vice-chairman of the party.
-He won 137 votes from 144 delegates (i.e., 95%).
+He won 137 votes from 144 delegates (i.e. 95%).